 The CESR and CEGPR application processes encompass the general system for the recognition of the evidence of training, set out in The Directive on Recognition of Professional Qualifications.

-Read more about CESR and CEGPR or our registers.
+See the CESR and CEGPR Application process or our guide to the medical registers.

 We won’t be able to discuss a doctor’s individual application with you directly unless they give us authorisation to do so.
 An applicant can set this up by calling us on 0161 923 6602.

 It’s important that applicants review the current approved curriculum for their specialty, so they’re aware of the standards they will be required to demonstrate in their application.
-View the list of curricula.
+The list of curricula.

 Specialty specific guidance

 We have produced guidance on the documents that should be submitted for CESR and CEGPR applications, with the input of the relevant royal college or faculty.
-View the specialty specific guidance.
+The specialty specific guidance.